Dr Elizabeth Bates, PhD

 Trustee of the male victims charity Mankind Initiative

-External Examiner at University of Bedfordshire and Glasgow Caladonian University
+External Examiner at University of Bedfordshire and Glasgow Caledonian University

 PhD External Examiner at the University of Brighton, University of Birmingham and Edge Hill University.